 - As the building is closed to the public, any events that have already been booked for this period will not proceed and no event or courtyard bookings will be taken

 During the next sitting period, non-essential services in the building will be closed.
 A restricted catering service will continue for those who need to work in the building.
 These changes include:

-- Health and Recreation Centre, courts and playing fields will reopen, consistent with ACT Government restrictions
+- The Health and Recreation Centre, courts and playing fields will be open with strictly limited numbers.
+Bookings will be essential

-- Queen’s Terrace Café, House of Representatives Coffee Cart and Members and Guests Dining Room will be closed
+- Queen’s Terrace Café and Members and Guests Dining Room will be closed

 - Take home meals are still available – through In-Room Dining, and Staff Dining Room